 Ask the school to be aware of any particular obsession your child may have and to accommodate it.
 Include ‘chill out’ time where they can engage in their obsession.
 Your child needs to know these times (and conditions), so that they will more readily accept the boundaries that the school will impose.

 Once you choose a school, you will need to enrol your child.

 The school may ask for details of your child’s diagnosis, and it might be useful at this stage to share any assessment reports with the school.
 This will help them determine whether your child meets the criteria to apply for additional funding to assist the school in supporting their individual learning needs.

-If you wish to enrol your child in an autism specific school, be sure to ask the school about the correct enrolment procedure.
-You may need to enrol in your local mainstream school so that the appropriate applications for funding can be made in order to determine your child’s eligibility to enrol in the Autism Specific School.
+If you wish to enrol your child in an autism specific school, special or special developmental school, be sure to ask the school about eligibility, the correct enrolment procedure and the funding application process.

 Once the school has enrolled your child, it’s important to ensure that the student has ongoing support.

-The SSG will complete an Educational Needs Questionnaire and application form for your child under the Program for Students with Disabilities (PSD).
-This is only available to a small number of autistic children.
+Individual funding is not available to all Autistic children.
 The regional office usually advises schools of the decision just before the end of each school year.
 In the meantime, the SSG should prepare a school transition program.
 This should include input from your child’s early intervention program, if applicable.

 In independent and catholic schools, there will be similar support programs for students: ask the school what they provide.

 Note: Amaze is not able to provide this type of advocacy support, but we do provide advice on other organisations that can.
 Call 1300 308 699 for more information.

 The bureaucracy involved in school enrolment can be complex.
 Below are some of the hurdles you might meet: